 Dog Friendly Brewers

-With today the first official day of fall, our minds and taste buds turn to beer - brewfests, Oktoberfests, brew pubs, brewery tours.
-Good beer and dogs are two of man’s best friends, so it’s no surprise that you so often find them together.
-It’s common to see dogs on beer labels, dogs in beer names, and even dogs in a lot of great breweries, lending their expertise and company.
-We’ve rounded up some of our favorite beers from around the country that are also dog friendly for you.
+As fall kicks into high gear our minds and taste buds turn to beer - brewfests, Oktoberfests, brew pubs, brewery tours.
+Good beer and dogs go together like peanut butter and jelly, so it's no surprise that you so often find them together.
+It's common to see dogs on beer labels, dogs in beer names, and even dogs in a lot of great breweries, lending their expertise and tail-wagging enthusiasm.
+We've rounded up some of our favorite beers from around the country that are also dog themed.
 Read on and then shoot to the store and try them for yourself.

 Two traditional German brewers, Hagen and Bill, decided they would open their own brewery in Chicago.
 While they were building their brewery and perfecting their recipes, they worked out of Hagen’s house, where he lived with his human family and Bingo, his Basset Beagle mix.
 The dog was a constant presence during the brewing and testing phases, and the two brewmasters knew that their brewery would have to be dog friendly.